Ione Fine

-Ione Fine is a professor in the psychology department at the University of Washington, Seattle.
-She is a neuroscientist known for her research examining how people adapt to the sensory loss.
+Ione Fine is a neuroscientist and professor in the psychology department at the University of Washington, Seattle.
+She is known for her research examining how people adapt to sensory loss.

-Education
+Early life and education

+Ione Fine is the daughter of writer Anne Fine and philosopher Kit Fine.

-Fine received her BS in Philosophy, Physiology, and Psychology from Merton College, Oxford in 1993.
+She received her BS in Philosophy, Physiology, and Psychology from Merton College, Oxford in 1993.
 She received an M.A. in 1996 from the University of Rochester, and then earned her Ph.D. in 1999 from the Center for Vision Science within the Department of Brain and Cognitive Sciences at the University of Rochester.
 Fine then pursued post-doctoral work with Professors Donald MacLeod and Karen Dobkins at the University of California, San Diego.

-Between 2004-2007, she held a joint appointment at Second Sight Medical Products LLC and the Doheny Eye Institute and Zilkha Neurogenetic Institute at USC.
+Between 2004–2007, she held a joint appointment at Second Sight Medical Products LLC and the Doheny Eye Institute and Zilkha Neurogenetic Institute at USC.
 In 2007, she moved to the Department of Psychology at the University of Washington, where she was promoted to full professor in 2014.